 "Whoever you are, I don't believe the end is nigh, and I'm not buying encyclopaedias," she began as she fiddled with the door chain.
 "So it better be someth—"

 Janet froze, her mouth still half-open.
-Standing on her old doormat was a tall guy in a red costume, whom she had only ever seen on TV – if you didn't count the newspaper picture her husband used for target practice.
+Standing on her old doormat was a tall guy in a red costume she had only ever seen on TV – if you didn't count the newspaper picture her husband used for target practice.

 But something was wrong.

 He was usually grinning from ear to ear in those pictures.
-Now he looked as grim as they come.
+Now he looked grim.

 Something was very wrong.